Writing for Adults

 Research

-Whenever I write, I always need to research something.
+Whenever I write, I always find a need to research something.
 When I was researching my historical fiction novel, I had questions about pogroms, immigration, whether a woman could drive a wagon in a shtetl, styles of dress, what homes looked like, steamships that navigated the Hudson River, early Kingston, fire call boxes, kosher bakeries, water chestnut seedpods, and hand injuries to mention a few.
-I read lots of books and articles and consulted with professors from colleges and even my orthopedist.
+I read many books, theses, and articles and consulted with college professors, rabbis, and even my orthopedist.
 I kept falling down one rabbit hole after another.
-The experience was exhilarating!
+The experience was exhilarating but time consuming.
+I learned how important it was not to get lost in the weeds.